TonyGuil/bbchallenge/README.md

 Format of Undecided Machine File
 --------------------------------
-  uint SpaceLimited  -- Number of space-limited entries uint TimeLimited   -- Number of time-limited entries uint MachineIndex[SpaceLimited + TimeLimited]
-                     -- List of the seed database index of each undecided file, in increasing order
+  The seed dabatase index of each undecided file, in increasing order

 Format of Decider Verification File
 -----------------------------------